-Crossroads For Florida Kids, Inc (Crossroads) is a 501(c)(3) non profit organization created in 2012 by current Executive Director Rosemary Armstrong, her husband Sandy Weinberg, and Allison Singer.
+Crossroads For Florida Kids, Inc. (Crossroads) is a 501(c)(3) non-profit organization created in 2012 by Tampa attorneys Rosemary Armstrong, Sandy Weinberg and Allison Singer.

-The trio was surprised to learn of the dearth of legal representation for children in foster care and the deleterious effect it can have on their outcomes.
-They collaborated with Robin Rosenberg, Deputy Director of Florida’s Children First which advocates for kids in state care, and became a part of that organization’s Dependency Recruitment Initiative that provides training and other assistance for pro bono programs.
+The trio was surprised to learn of the dearth of legal representation for children in foster care in Florida, and the deleterious effect it can have on their outcomes.
+They collaborated with Robin Rosenberg, Deputy Director of Florida’s Children First, which advocates for kids in state care, and became a part of that organization’s Dependency Recruitment Initiative that provides training and other assistance for pro bono programs.

-Next, they sought and received support from individual lawyers and bar organizations and sections that led to the founding of the nonprofit and the recruitment of over 40 prospective pro bono attorneys who attended a dependency training on October 22, 2012.
-Training presentations were made by Robin Rosenberg and Jessica Rae, the Florida Bar Trial Lawyers Children’s Legal Services Fellow who is practicing at the Community Law Program in St. Petersburg, Florida.
+Next, they sought and received support from individual lawyers and Hillsborough County Bar organizations and sections that led to the founding of Crossroads and the initial recruitment of over 40 prospective pro bono attorneys who attended a dependency training on October 22, 2012.
+Training presentations were made by Robin Rosenberg and Jessica Rae, then the Florida Bar Trial Lawyers Children’s Legal Services Fellow practicing at the Community Law Program in St. Petersburg, Florida.

-Within a short time, judges in the foster care system began referring children to Crossroads for representation.
+Within a short time, Hillsborough County judges in the foster care system began referring children to Crossroads for representation.
 Our trained pro bono attorneys represent their young clients as part of a team.
 They partner with another attorney and are mentored throughout the representation.
-Crossroads also provides professional liability insurance for its attorneys.
-Although most of Crossroads young clients are in foster care (up to age 18) or extended foster care (ages 18-21), we also oversee an on call Attorney ad Litem program in Delinquency Division for children who are not currently in foster care.
+Additionally, Crossroads provides professional liability insurance for its attorneys.
+Although most of Crossroads young clients are in foster care (up to age 18) or extended foster care (ages 18 to 21), we also oversee an on-call Attorney ad Litem program in Delinquency Division for children who are not currently in foster care.
 Pro bono attorneys pick a day in a month to come to court to represent and assist children who arrive for their delinquency hearings without a parent or guardian.
-Sometimes these short-term representations are extended beyond the initial hearing, This happens when a child’s parents are unable or unwilling to assist them in completing terms of probation, or with other important matters.
+Sometimes these short-term representations are extended beyond the initial hearing.
+This happens when a child’s parents or guardian are unable or unwilling to assist them in completing terms of probation, or with other important matters.

 Who are we?
 We are pro bono attorneys of all ages, from millennials to baby boomers, who take on complex representations of poor children and young adults in our community.
-We use our legal skills to make a positive difference in the lives of our young clients, and recruit other attorneys to join our program.
-As our numbers have swelled to well over 100 attorneys, so too have the number of pro bono hours we contribute each year.
-In 2016, we contributed 5,556 pro bono hours representing our clients.
-This compares with 3,500 in 2013, 4,100 in 2014, and 4,600 in 2015.
+We use our legal skills to make a positive difference in the lives of our young clients, and spread the word among our colleagues to recruit other attorneys to join what has been called our “Army of Pro Bono Attorneys.”
+As our numbers have swelled to well over 100 attorneys, so too have the number of pro bono hours we contribute each year: 2013 3,517 hours; 2014 4,100 hours; 2015 4,603 hours; 2016 5,516 hours; 2017 5,490 hours; 2018 5.757 hours; 2019 5,302 hours; and even in 2020 when Covid-19 caused shutdowns our attorneys contributed 3,828 pro bono hours representing their young clients.

 - Children in state care are under the jurisdiction of the dependency court, with their progress monitored at regularly scheduled hearings.
-Florida is one of only ten states that do not provide attorneys for all or most children in foster care.
-State law requires the appointment of an attorney in only four “special needs” situations.
-In Florida, all parties in a child’s dependency case have attorneys….except, in most cases, the child!
+Florida is among a minority of states that do not provide attorneys for all or most children in foster care.
+State law requires the appointment of an attorney in only five “special needs” situations.
+In Florida, all parties in a child’s dependency case have attorneys…except, in most cases, the child!